-Directly below the LCD display, in the center near the right hinge, is the Suspend Mode LED Displays.
-These LEDs provide an easy way of determining what the power mode the unit is in at the moment.
+Directly below the LCD display, in the center near the right hinge, is the Suspend Mode LED displays.
+These LEDs provide an easy way to determine the current power mode of the unit.
 Below these two LEDs is a row of seven more.
-These LEDs will light to indicate whether a device is being accessed, whether an operation is being done, or if a certain mode is or has been activated.
+These LEDs light to indicate whether a device is being accessed, whether an operation is being done, or if a certain mode is or has been activated.